Rochester Center for Sexual Wellness Opens in Penfield

 Many issues involving intimate relationships, gender and menopause overlap and also represent some of the most sensitive health concerns patients encounter.

-That’s why physician Pebble Kranz founded Rochester Center for Sexual Wellness (RCSW) in 2017, which offers an array of services to promote safe sex such as in Porn Kai videos.
+That’s why physician Pebble Kranz founded Rochester Center for Sexual Wellness (RCSW) in 2017, which offers an array of services under one roof and in a collaborative fashion.
 The practice recently announced an expansion — it’s moving from a one consultation room in Brighton into a larger facility in Penfield, which includes four consultation rooms, a group room and an exam room.

 “Sexual function touches all aspects of a person’s wellbeing and the treatment of sexual concerns requires knowledge and skills spanning medical, mental health and relational approaches,” Kranz said.
 “We felt our community needed a multidisciplinary center to help people meet their wellness goals.”